 Crime associated with FASD

-The most common theme identified was crime associated with FASD, from both the perpetrator and victim perspective.
+The most common theme identified in this study was crime associated with FASD, from both the perpetrator and victim perspective.
 The media generally described people with FASD as more likely to commit crimes, and very few articles talked about the justice system failing to accommodate people with FASD.
-People with FASD are very misunderstood and may be involved in criminal activity because they don’t understand consequences, have difficulty with impulse control and attention, and may be easily influenced by their peers.
-There is a gap in media news on people with FASD being the victims of crimes, especially female victims of sexual assault, which is very common.
+Media coverage regarding crime associated with FASD described individuals with FASD as being more likely to be involved in criminal activity because they don’t understand consequences, because they have difficulty with impulse control and attention, and because they may be easily influenced by their peers.
+There is a gap in media news coverage on people with FASD being the victims of crimes, especially female victims of sexual assault, which is very common.

-The stigma that the media creates around people with FASD and their birth mothers is very harmful for these individuals, and for people who are easily influenced and agree with the attitudes of the media.
+Media coverage of FASD may be a potential source of societal stigma.
+The stigma that the media creates around people with FASD and their birth mothers may be harmful for these individuals, and for people who are easily influenced and agree with the attitudes of the media.
 It is important that more news coverage is dedicated to the positive aspects of FASD, and the amazing capabilities of these individuals, as well as embracing and supporting mothers, so that they are not criticized for having a child with FASD, but educated instead.

 For more information: